theonlyasdk/crayons/README.md

 # Crayons
-A simple image annotation app written in GTK.
+A simple image annotator written in GTK.

 ## Compilation